imyueli/NottinghamThesisTemplate/README.md

 # Nottingham Thesis LaTeX Template

-This repository includes the LaTeX template for the University of Nottingham thesis/dissertation and the submission cover.
+This repository includes the LaTeX template and the submission cover for the University of Nottingham thesis/dissertation.

 It can be used for: